microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 ## Function / Method summary headers

-All classes / structs / enums posted to the MRTK should be described as to it's purpose and use, exactly as shown below:
+All public classes, structs, enums, functions, properties, fields posted to the MRTK should be described as to it's purpose and use, exactly as shown below:

 ```
     /// <summary>